lammps/lammps/doc/src/Build_extras.rst

 used in tandem with the USER-INTEL package to good effect, as explained on the :doc:`Speed intel <Speed_intel>` doc page.

+When using Intel compilers version 16.0 or later is required.
+You can also use the GNU or Clang compilers and they will provide performance improvements over regular styles and USER-OMP styles, but less so than with the Intel compilers.
+Please also note, that some compilers have been found to apply memory alignment constraints incompletely or incorrectly and thus can cause segmentation faults in otherwise correct code when using features from the USER-INTEL package.

 CMake build
 ^^^^^^^^^^^